particuleio/website/content/blog/flux-kustomize.en.md

 namePrefix: preprod-
 ```

 What does that mean ?
-In the first time, we are going to load every manifests
+First, we are going to load every manifests
 from `base` directory.
 Then we are going to *patch* the namespace of those
 manifests, and finally we will prefix our resources name with `preprod-`.